aleksejspopovs/chicraccoon/docs/image_format.md

 # Layer data: thumbnails

-Thumbnails are stored as raw pixels in almost row-major order, then padded with zeroes so that the total length is a multiple of 512.
+Thumbnails are stored as raw pixels in row-major order, then padded with zeroes so that the total length is a multiple of 512.

-Quadruplets of adjacent pixels X, Y, Z, W are encoded as two bytes `ZW XY` (remember that pixels are 4 bits).
+Pairs of adjacent pixels XY are encoded as one byte `XY` (remember that pixels are 4 bits).

 The size of the image is not stored anywhere, but it is 150x175 for a thumbnail.